Skip to content

 5. Servings, Serving Sizes and Protein Quality

-Take a look at the serving size and the number of servings in the package.
+This last one may be a little less important, because it mostly impacts the health of your pocket book, rather than the health of your body and mind… Take a look at the serving size and the number of servings in the package.
 Often times, manufacturers will only put 20 servings into a package, so be sure to calculate the price per serving.
 When you’re comparing products, they all might be hovering around $30-50, but they could have 33% less servings.

 What We Learned From All This (Besides All The Industry Tricks)

 First of all, the protein powder market is huge, and still growing.
 But when we started searching around for potential manufacturing partners, we quickly got saturated with offers to either do a white label product (meaning we’d just be sticking our name on a ready-made formula, over which we’d have zero control), or creative ways to get around the issues outlined above (which was even more disconcerting, since these were manufacturers working with some of the biggest names out there).
+Finally, we came to the conclusion that even though consumers don’t lack choice in this area, the actual number of good, clean, high quality vegan protein powders is fairly small.
+And that we should definitely create our own formula and cut no corners.

 If you agree that there should be no compromise when it comes to protein powder, we hope this article helps you make a more informed choice.
 And if you’re wondering what our solution to ticking all those boxes is… really glad you asked! ;)